Psalm 140 – The Cry and Confidence of a Slandered Soul

 ii.
 “It was a common notion that serpents inserted their poison by their tongues, and the poets used the idea as a poetical expression, although it is certain that the serpent wounds by his fangs and not by his tongue.
 We are not to suppose that all authors who used such language were mistaken in their natural history any more than a writer can be charged with ignorance of astronomy because he speaks of the sun’s travelling from east to west.”
 (Spurgeon)

 iv.
-Paul quoted Psalm 140:3 in Romans 3:13 as part of his description of the man’s deep sinfulness.
+Paul quoted verse 3 in Romans 3:13 as part of his description of man’s deep sinfulness.
 In principle, Paul expanded the idea beyond David’s original sense and applied the concept to all humanity in its fallen condition.

 d.
 Selah: This word indicates some kind of pause, either for a musical expression or for careful thought and meditation – or both.
-Selah is repeated three times in Psalm 140, and here indicates that the deep sinfulness of man is worthy of our careful consideration.
+Selah is repeated three times in this psalm, and here indicates that the deep sinfulness of man is worthy of our careful consideration.
 We often think too little of God’s greatness and too little of man’s sinfulness.

 i.
 “What emerges clearly from this passage is the evil that can arise, not from any pressure of circumstances but from a love of violence, cruelty and intrigue for their own sake.”
 (Kidner)